-8 Next Steps
+8 Next steps

-The assessment outlined in this report shows that the service level risk to customers supplied from BN is forecast to grow to unacceptable levels within the 2021-25 EDPR period.
+The assessment outlined in this report shows that the service level risk to customers supplied from TT Zone Substation is forecast to grow to unacceptable levels within the 2021-25 EDPR period.

-The forecast increase in service level risk is driven by increasing supply and non-supply (safety, environmental, collateral damage and reactive replacement) risk due to deterioration in the condition of the assets resulting in an increasing likelihood of asset failure.
-AusNet Services considers that one of the potential credible options outlined in this report, or an alternative non-network option will be required to address the identified need.
+The forecast increase in service level risk is driven by increasing supply and non-supply (safety, environmental, collateral damage and reactive replacement) risk due to deterioration in the condition of zone substation assets, resulting in an increasing likelihood of asset failure.
+AusNet Services considers that one of the credible options outlined in this report, or an alternative non-network option will be required to address the identified need.